tundish/plotlines/README.md

 Plotlines will read the SVG file and generate templates for HTML5 output.

-Works-in-progress can be saved in human-readable [TOML](https://toml.io/en/) format, suitable for collaboration and iterativce editing.
+Works-in-progress can be saved in human-readable [TOML](https://toml.io/en/) format, which is more suitable for collaboration and editing.

-Use Case
+Workflow
 --------

+Inkscape's *connectors* tool makes it easy to design a branching narrative structure.

 ![Story board](./plotlines/test/data/spiki-demo_n51.svg)

+You can capture ideas in the `title` and `description` fields of both modes and edges using the *Object Properties* editor.

 [TOML](https://toml.io/en/)
 [Dunnart](https://github.com/mjwybrow/dunnart)